A Toroidal Maxwell-Cremona-Delaunay Correspondence: Background and Definitions

 \subsection{Flat Tori}

 A \EMPH{flat torus} is the metric surface obtained by identifying opposite sides of a parallelogram in the Euclidean plane.
 Specifically, for any nonsingular $2\times 2$ matrix $M = \begin{psmallmatrix} a & b \\ c & d \end{psmallmatrix}$, let~\EMPH{$\Torus_M$} denote the flat torus obtained by identifying opposite edges of the \EMPH{fundamental parallelogram~$\lozenge_M$} with vertex coordinates $\colvec{0}{0}$, $\colvec{a}{c}$, $\colvec{b}{d}$, and $\colvec{a+b}{c+d}$.
-In particular, the \emph{square} flat torus \EMPH{$\Torus_\square$} $= \Torus_I$ is obtained by identifying opposite sides of the Euclidean unit square $\square = \lozenge_I = [0,1]^2$.
-The linear map $M\colon \Real^2\to\Real^2$ naturally induces a homeomorphism from $\Torus_\square$ to $\Torus_M$.
+In particular, the \emph{square} flat torus \EMPH{$\Torus_\square$} $= \Torus_I$ is obtained by identifying opposite sides of the Euclidean unit square~$\square = \lozenge_I = [0,1]^2$.
+The linear map $M\colon \Real^2\to\Real^2$ naturally induces a homeomorphism~$\underline{M}$ from $\Torus_\square$ to $\Torus_M$.

-Equivalently, $\Torus_M$ is the quotient space of the plane $\Real^2$ with respect to the lattice $\Gamma_M$ of translations generated by the columns of $M$; in particular, the square flat torus is the quotient space $\Real^2/\Z^2$.
+Equivalently, $\Torus_M$ is the quotient space of the plane $\Real^2$ with respect to the lattice of translations generated by the columns of $M$; in particular, the square flat torus is the quotient space $\Real^2/\Z^2$.
 The quotient map $\pi_M \colon \Real^2 \to \Torus_M$ is called a \emph{covering} map or \EMPH{projection}.
 A \EMPH{lift} of a point $p\in \Torus_M$ is any point in the preimage $\pi_M^{-1}(p) \subset \Real^2$.
 A \EMPH{geodesic} in $\Torus_M$ is the projection of any line segment in $\Real^2$; we emphasize that geodesics are \emph{not} necessarily shortest paths.
+A \EMPH{closed geodesic} is a geodesic whose endpoints coincide.